The best Headsets for PS5 and Xbox Series X (Wireless) - 2023

 Does the headset have any potential issues?

 As we are selecting the best wireless headsets for your console, it is essential to clarify that if you want to connect your headset to the PS5 or the XBS X|S, you need to use wireless 2.4GHz and not Bluetooth.
 The reason is to reduce latency while playing, in other words, the action you take with the controller, the image that you see and the sound that you hear have to match, and Bluetooth communication is not the right technology to reduce sound latency.
 For that reason, most wireless headsets come with a dongle or other devices that you connect to one of the USB ports or optical input, if available, so the headset can receive information more accurately through that channel.
 Nevertheless, the best headsets have Bluetooth available to connect the headset to your phone or any other device.
 This is important as you can simultaneously connect your headset to your console with the dongle and your phone via Bluetooth.
-So, you can play and receive calls or listen to your favorite music with your phone.
+So, you can play and receive calls or listen to your favourite music with your phone.

 Advertisement